Is Augmented Reality The Next Best Thing In Marketing?

 Apple recently has announced the iPad pro which displays the augmented reality capabilities of the device.
 Being able to combine augmented reality with devices we use daily means there is potential for it to become part of our everyday lives however, virtual reality has less chance because not everyone is going to buy expensive headgear purely for entertainment.

-Since augmented reality is starting to be designed into our apps and technology let’s take a look at some of the main advantages with AR:
+Since AR is starting to be designed into our apps and technology let’s take a look at some of the main pros and cons of augmented reality technology in your marketing strategy:

 Improved personal interaction and experience